 This Manual is subject to modification or amendment at any time to ensure that the provisions contained herein conform to the requirements of the CDBG program, applicable state law, and all official interpretations thereof.
-The HRA may also make other changes to this Manual at any time to update dates or for other minor updating.
-This Manual is subject to review and updating from time to time by the HRA Board
+The HRA may also make other changes to this Manual at any time for administrative updates.
+This terms of the loans are subject to review and updating from time to time by the HRA Board